MODFLOW-USGS/modflow6-examples/DEVELOPER.md

 - `PLOT_SAVE`: whether to save static plots to `figures/`
 - `GIF`: whether to save GIFs to `figures/` (only relevant for a small subset of scripts)

 If variables are not found when a script is run directly, behaviors are enabled by default.
 When scripts are run via `pytest`, by default plots are not shown (to avoid the need to manually close plot widgets).
+Pytest CLI flags can be used to control each switch &mdash; see below for details.

 ## Prerequisites